• Skip to main content

 Last Updated on August 6, 2018 by Swagatam 32 Comments

-The article discusses a car side marker modification which enables it to respond to the existing turn signal pulses and flash in tandem with the turn signal flashing.
+In this article I have explained a car side marker modification which enables it to respond to the existing turn signal pulses and flash in tandem with the turn signal flashing.
 The idea was requested by Mr. Jerry Klein.

 Technical Specifications